-Many people wrongly believe that if they get a Power of Attorney executed, they will lose the ability to make their own decisions about their health or their finances.
+Many people wrongly believe that if they get a power of attorney executed, they will lose the ability to make their own decisions about their health or their finances.
 That is NOT TRUE.
-Your agent's powers only exist in the instance when the principal is no longer able to make decisions for him or herself.
+The agent's powers only exist in the instance when the principal is no longer able to make decisions for him or herself.

-For example, God-forbid you are in a very serious care accident tomorrow.
-In the hospital you are not conscious and your injuries are so serious that you need to be tube-fed to be kept alive.
-Without a Health Care Power of Attorney, there is no one to communicate your wishes to the doctor.
+For example, God-forbid you are in a very serious car accident tomorrow.
+In the hospital, you are not conscious, and your injuries are so serious that you need to be tube-fed to be kept alive.
+Without a healthcare power of attorney, there is no one to communicate your wishes to the doctor.

-A Health Care Power of Attorney and Financial Power of Attorney, like a Last Will and Testament are not complicated processes.
-But they do require you to make some serious decisions and designate individuals who will carry out your wishes.
+A healthcare power of attorney and financial power of attorney, like a last will and testament, are not complicated processes.
+However, they do require you to make some serious decisions and designate individuals who will carry out your wishes.

-Myers Law is here to help you with the proces.
+Myers Law is here to help you with the process.